 However, there are caveats to this, if you have a living cannabis plant, or just cannabis, in one property, it will need to be out of view from a public area.
 You can not have more than 6 plants planted in your home at one time, with the exception being for some medical users in some cities.

 There are also the aforementioned restrictions that can be put in place by local governments which are usually focused on cultivation however these cannot restrict cultivation from being done in an indoors and enclosed environment.

 There are still plenty of restrictions in place even under AUMA, these include not being able to:

 - You cannot smoke or vape in any area which is designated for not smoking.
-This includes areas which are within 1000 feet of a day care, youth center, or school, or anywhere where children are present, unless it is within a privately owned area.
+This includes areas that are within 1000 feet of a daycare, youth center, or school, or anywhere where children are present unless it is within a privately owned area.

 - You cannot possess cannabis while on school grounds, or a similar youth center, while children are there.